 PHP CLI

-PHP CLI is avaiable on all popular operating systems: Linux, Windows, OSX, Solaris.
-Popular Linux distibutions (such as Ubuntu, Debian, Fedora Core, Suse and etc.) allow to install PHP CLI from package manager (e.g. Synaptic or similar) with couple of mouse clicks.
-This makes installtion hassle free and you can start using it withing a seconds!
+PHP CLI is available on all popular operating systems: Linux, Windows, OSX, Solaris.
+Popular Linux distributions (such as Ubuntu, Debian, Fedora Core, Suse and etc.) allow to install PHP CLI from package manager (e.g. Synaptic or similar) with couple of mouse clicks.
+This makes installation hassle free and you can start using it within a seconds!

-If you have strandart installation of PHP for Apache web server, then there are very high chances that you already have PHP CLI installed on your system.
+If you have standard installation of PHP for Apache web server, then there are very high chances that you already have PHP CLI installed on your system.
 You chances are even higher if your system is running Linux.
-If you unlucky enought not to have it buy defualt, then you need to recompile your PHP with the --enable-cli flag or reinstall from the package that does have it.
+If you unlucky enough not to have it buy default, then you need to recompile your PHP with the --enable-cli flag or reinstall from the package that does have it.
 If you are running Windows, then you probably need to add php executable to your system path.

-The simpliest PHP CLI script on Linux would look like this:
+The simplest PHP CLI script on Linux would look like this:

 #!/usr/bin/php -q